 This is the elephant’s competitive advantage.
 It doesn’t need to ask for permission, it just needs to show up, and be followed by another, and another.
 And you scroll and somebody gets engagement points.

 There’s ample evidence that people like substance.
 They’ll binge-watch hour-long dramas.
 They’ll finish 25,000 word magazine features.
 They’ll listen to a whole podcast season in a weekend.
 But that takes focus.
-It takes you to sit down spend time on it.
-It’s not going to steal those in between minutes.
+It needs you to sit down spend time on it.
+It’s not going to steal those in-between minutes.

 My question for the room is this: what do you get out of it?

 I recognize this thinking.
 It’s the same ideas that got me to ditch Twitter, shut off all the notifications, and delete a few dozen accounts.